 Radiotherapy can be very successful at controlling symptoms and slowing down the growth of the cancer if it has spread to your brain.
 It can be given in a number of different ways and is usually given in combination with steroids.
 How it is given depends mostly on the size and number of areas of cancer spread in the brain.
-If there are a few metastases in the brain, they may be treated with stereotactic radiotherapy (also called radiosurgery or gamma knife surgery or CyberKnife®).
+If there are a few metastases in the brain, they may be treated with a particular type of radiotherapy called stereotactic radiotherapy (also called stereotactic radiosurgery (SRS) or gamma knife surgery or CyberKnife®).
 This uses high doses of radiation directed at the cancer using a head frame.
-Only a single treatment is required.
-If the cancer is widespread, there is the possibility of the spread of cancer cells throughout the brain, which are too small to detect on a scan.
+Only a single treatment may be needed.
+In some case, there is the possibility that cancer cells have spread throughout the brain, and are too small to detect on a scan.
 In this case, whole brain radiotherapy is sometimes used.

 Stereotactic body radiotherapy (SBRT) can also be used to treat metastases found in the liver, lung and pancreas, as well as the brain.
-In SBRT, radiotherapy is directed at the area of the body containing the tumour so as so as toto kill the cancer cells and avoid damaging as much healthy tissue as possible.
+In SBRT, radiotherapy is directed at the area of the body containing the tumour that cancer cells have spread to kill the cancer cells and avoid damaging as much healthy tissue as possible.